"Driving the discussion of policy issues related to Islam" , , German Islam Conference (DIK) officially relaunched in Berlin

-"Talking to each other rather than about each other."
 A new phase of the German Islam Conference (DIK) was officially launched on 7 December.
 Federal Minister of the Interior Nancy Faeser opened the kick-off event at the Federal Ministry of the Interior and Community (BMI) in Berlin.
 It was attended by some 160 people representing Germany’s diverse Muslim community, federal ministries, federal states, municipalities, Christian churches, the Jewish community, the academic community and other areas of society.

-"The Islam Conference has become the main forum for dialogue and cooperation between the government and the Muslim community in Germany," Minister Faeser said regarding the importance of the conference.
-She added that the conference had a strong foundation to build on and that it had already "made a truly vital contribution to Muslim participation in our society" during previous electoral terms, for example by introducing Islamic religious instruction in public schools, by establishing Islamic theology departments at universities and by promoting the participation of Muslims in societal debates.
+Minister Faeser said regarding the importance of the conference.
+She added that the conference had a strong foundation to build on and that it had already "made a truly vital contribution to Muslim participation in our society"

 Advancing the participation and integration of Muslims